AdobeDocs/campaign-web.en/help/v8/reporting/sms-report.md

     +++Learn more on SMS delivery report metrics.

-    * **[!UICONTROL Success]**: Number of messages processed successfully.
+    * **[!UICONTROL Success]**: Number and percentage rate of messages processed successfully.

-    * **[!UICONTROL Errors]**: Total number of errors that occurred during delivery, preventing the messages from being sent to certain profiles.
+    * **[!UICONTROL Errors]**: Total number and percentage rate of errors that occurred during delivery, preventing the messages from being sent to certain profiles.

-    * **[!UICONTROL New quarantine]**:  Number of profiles that have been excluded and added to the quarantine.
+    * **[!UICONTROL New quarantine]**:  Number and percentage rate of profiles that have been excluded and added to the quarantine.
     +++

-* **[!UICONTROL Exclusions]** graph and table display the various reasons that prevented user profiles, which were excluded from the targeted profiles, from receiving the message.
+* **[!UICONTROL Exclusions]** graph and table display the reasons that prevented user profiles, which were excluded from the targeted profiles, from receiving the message.

     ![](assets/reporting_sms_6.png)